 3. Channel your inner cheetah

 Run fast enough to meet the time-based qualifying standards.
 Boston has no random lottery, and so a qualifying time is mandatory (see below; charity runners excepted).
-New York City is the only member of the World Marathon Majors that accepts a qualifying standard for the half marathon distance, while London’s Good For Age Entry is valid only for UK residents.
+London’s Good For Age Entry is valid only for UK residents, while New York City is the only AWMM member that accepts a qualifying standard for the half marathon distance, albeit for in-person NYRR half marathons only.

 4. Contact a tour operator